Connect with others who understand.

 Anxiety often thrives in silence and isolation.
 Foster open communication about your feelings, concerns, and fears with people you trust — friends, family, health care providers, or therapists.
 Talking openly about your anxiety can provide relief, offer different perspectives, and remind you that you are not alone on your journey.

 Engaging with mental health professionals who specialize in working with individuals with chronic (long-term) health conditions, including HIV, can be immensely beneficial.
 Get in touch with therapists, counselors, or support groups in your community or online.
 They can provide guidance, support, and coping strategies tailored to your circumstances.
-One-on-one meetings with a professional can be especially helpful if you experience social anxiety and have trouble reaching out elsewhere.
+One-on-one meetings with a professional can be helpful if you experience social anxiety and have trouble reaching out elsewhere.

 If you have financial concerns related to HIV, disability benefits, or your medical bills, find a social worker to help you access resources and get back on your feet.
 “I’m filled with a lot of anxiety about bills, trying to find the money to pay them,” shared a myHIVteam member.